magento/devdocs/guides/v2.1/marketplace/eqp/packages.md

 ### Sorting and Filtering

-The following fields currently enable both sorting and filtering support.
+The following fields enable both sorting and filtering support.
 Refer to the [Package fields](#package-fields) section above for valid values for certain fields):

 |Field|Comments|
 |-----|--------|